This article was originally written by the Sequence clinic team (now known as WeightWatchers Clinic).

 3) Nutrition

 Food is an important part of the treatment equation too.
 Although there is no specific PCOS diet, changing up how you eat can also help regulate insulin and support mental and physical health.
 To avoid elevated blood sugar levels, eat smaller portions of carbohydrates throughout the day, prioritizing complex carbohydrates and whole grains.
 It’s also key to include a source of lean protein (such as chicken and turkey) with snacks and meals and choose healthy fat sources (i.e. salmon and other fatty fish, olive and avocado oils, nuts and seeds, and avocado).
-WeightWatchers can help guide to make the most nutritious food choices for you and your body — whether through GLP-1 Program for people taking GLP-1 medications or the Points Program for those who are not.
+WeightWatchers can help guide to make the most nutritious food choices for you and your body — whether through GLP-1 Program for people taking GLP-1 medications or our science-backed program for weight loss for those who are not.

 Other treatments for PCOS